Goally Penguin Logo with Sunglasses

 Finally, your teenagers can build even more independence by packing their own lunches and backpacks each morning.
 As you can see, the basic foundation for each morning routine is fairly similar regardless of if your child is a toddler or a teenager.
 The key is to build up that foundation so they’re ready to step out on their own as they get older.

-By keeping the lists short in the beginning, you’re setting your kids up for success.
-It will take a lot of time and patience to create these morning routines as habits they complete on their own.
-In the beginning, you’ll need to remind them daily to check their charts and complete their routines.
-As their morning routine becomes more ingrained, you’ll find you don’t have to remind them as often.
-And as the year progresses you’ll find your mornings much more relaxed and calm, giving both you and your kids a better foundation to tackle their day successfully.
+By keeping the lists short initially, you’re setting your kids up for success.
+It takes time and patience to make these morning routines habits.
+At first, daily reminders to check their charts are necessary, but as the routine becomes ingrained, reminders will decrease.
+As the year progresses, your mornings will be more relaxed, providing a better foundation for both you and your kids to tackle the day successfully.

 How to Start Using Your Morning Routine Chart